Chairs for Women in Science & Engineering (CWSE)

 Bob Roddie

-Bob has a BSc and BEd, and many years experience in the science classroom.
-He is eager to engage and facilitate learning with underrepresented populations through hands-on activities, with a goal to increase the awareness, engagement, and understanding of STEM.
+Bob has a BSc and BEd and many years of experience in the science classroom.
+He is eager to engage and facilitate learning with underrepresented populations through hands-on activities, to increase awareness, engagement, and understanding of STEM.
 Bob is excited to explore and develop additional mentorship opportunities for educators to increase engagement for girls, women, and underrepresented populations in STEM fields.

 Contact: wwest.ok@ubc.ca